g8hh/progress-knight3/README.md

 First item added.
 First mod complete.
 Feels good mayne.
 PS.
 Also added a dev mode to the code with a single-variable trigger to influence a few skill modifiers and the game speed.
 Should help test long runs.

+Entry two:

+After playing around with the added rag clothing, I feel like there is an impending balance issue.
+The more items I add, the more expense.
+But if items don't directly affect income, the scaling of income is such that most items will be unaffordable in their current tier (eg beggar items can't all be purchased like a real beggar would while they are climbing out of poverty.)
+There are a few ways to address this.
+First, there is already a built-in income modifying mechanic with skills.
+Just as Strength modifies military income, perhaps we could add a skill such as Performance or Acting to modify Beggar income.
+One potential difficulty of this is narrowing the income modifier to a single role instead of an entire job category, as Strength makes every military job pay more whereas we may want Acting/Performance to solely modify begging.
+Dunno.
+Could see it going either way from a lore / story perspective, as a blacksmith or merchant may earn more money from being more entertaining / persuasive.
+Maybe the skill could be named Persuasion instead to be lore friendly and minimize code restructuring.

+One hour later...
+Nevermind, I found a workaround to make items directly affect job income.
+Basic Hand Tools are the template to follow (just apply the effect as a task.incomeMultiplier in addMultipliers()).

 6/3/2021
 I want to flesh out the beggar job by adding interesting items and story content.
 Being a beggar is tough work,